rerdavies/pipedal/README.md

         "socket_server_port": 80,
         "socket_server_address": "*",
         ...
->    }
+    }

 Setting socket_server_address to "*" configures the web app to reconnect using the host address the browser request used to connect to the web app. (e.g. 127.0.0.1, or pipedal.local, &c).
-If you choose another address, remember that it is that web browser which will use it to make the connection.
+If you choose to provide an explicit address, remember that it is to that address that the web browser will connect.

 The original development for this app was done with Visual Studio Code.
 Open the root project directory in Visual Studio Code, and it will detect the CMake build files, and configure itself appropriately.
 Wait for